The Mining Law Review: Tanzania

 The main body regulating mining activities in Tanzania is the Mining Commission (the Commission), which is established as a body corporate and is vested with functions that include supervising and regulating the sector, issuing, cancelling and renewing mineral rights, and resolving disputes arising out of mining operations or activities.9 The Minister for Minerals is responsible for formulating policies, strategies and a legislative framework for mineral exploration and exploitation; the Commissioner for Minerals acts as an adviser to the Minister.10

-It is also important to mention resident mines officers.
-These are appointees of the Commission and have various roles, the most important being to monitor the day-to-day production process in mining projects, to verify records kept by miners, authorise entry into storage facilities, and have an overview of the transportation of minerals to government mineral warehouses.11
+It is also important to mention resident mines officers appointed by the Commission.
+They have various roles, the most important being to monitor the day-to-day production process in mining projects, to verify records kept by miners, authorise entry into storage facilities, and have an overview of the transportation of minerals to government mineral warehouses.11

 There are various reporting requirements under the Mining Act and the Tanzania Extractive Industries Act No. 23 of 2015 (TEIA).
 Licence holders are required to keep certain records and provide quarterly reports to the Commission.
 Thus, licence holders conducting exploration activities are required to provide reports on boreholes drilled, aerial photographs, detailed logs of strata penetrated, minerals discovered, results of seismic surveys, geochemical or geophysical analysis and geological interpretations of the records kept, the number of employees and costs expended.
 Licence holders conducting mining activities are required to provide technical records of operations, geological reports and their interpretations, aerial photographs, ore logs, analysis and tests, as well as accurate and systematic financial records.